The Episcopal Church in Middle and North Georgia is a vibrant and diverse community of followers of Jesus.

 Bishop Wright’s Podcast

-For People, is a conversation in which Bishop Rob Wright meets listeners at the crossroads of faith and life to explore the challenges of an ever-changing world.
-Listen in to find out how he expands on For Faith, drawing inspiration from the life of Jesus to answer 21st-century questions.
+For People is a conversation inspired by faith and leadership.
+Join us as we meet listeners at the crossroads of faith and life to explore the challenges of an ever-changing world.

 Upcoming Events